palladius/app-mod-workshop-set-by-step/workshop-steps/70-cloud-functions-and-gemini/README.md

+Now you have an awesome modernized, shiny new PHP app (like a 2024 `Fiat 126`) with Cloudified storage.

+What can you do with it?

 ## Prerequisites

 In the previous chapter, a model solution allowed us to mount images `/uploads/` on GCS, *de facto* separating the App logic from the image storage.

 This exercise requires you to:

-* Have successfully completed excericse in chapter 6 (storage).
+* Have successfully completed exercise in chapter 6 (storage).
 * Have a GCS bucket with the image uploads, where people upload pictures on your app and pictures flow to your bucket.

 ## Set up a Cloud function (in python)

+**Note**.
+This function can be written in ANY language you want!
+Please do write in in your favorite language.
+We provide a solution in python because it's widely utilized.
+Please file a PR or reach out to the author with a PR or link to your solution.
+I really mean it.
+I'm working on getting a little prize for good contributors.

 Have you ever wondered how to implement an **event-driven application**?
 Something like: